w3c/webappsec-dbsc/README.md

 }
 ```

+Note that the certificate chain for the TPM is never sent to the
+server.
+This would allow very precise device fingerprinting, contrary to
+our privacy goals.
+Servers will only be able to confirm that the browser
+still has access to the corresponding private key.

 #### Session Registration instructions JSON
 If the request is properly authorized, the server establishes whatever state represents the session server-side, and returns the following response.